2025

 Troy, Alabama

-Submissions for the 2025 William J. Calvert Award & The 2025 James Woodall Award
+Submissions for the William J. Calvert Award & the James Woodall Award

 The McMillan Award is presented annually to the undergraduate student at an Alabama college or university whose informal essay is judged most outstanding by a panel of judges chosen by ACETA.